 Those familiar with raising succulents may be used to using premixed soil that has been formulated especially for succulents and cacti.
 These premixes should not be used for string of turtles plants.

 String of turtles plants tend to suffer from overwatering more than they do dry conditions.
 The plant is native to the Brazilian rainforest, so it prefers slightly moist conditions.
-This can be accomplished by keeping the soil moist only during the growing season and using the succulent "soak and dry" method during the winter months.
+Make sure the pot has drainage holes, water well, then let the soil dry out between waterings.

 Temperature and Humidity

 This plant prefers cooler, more humid temperatures over the warmer temperatures most succulent fans have come to expect.
 Keep your string of turtles plant in a consistent temperature environment that ranges from 68 to 75 degrees Fahrenheit.
+It does not like cold temperatures, so avoid placing it near exterior doors or drafty windows, and if you've placed it outside during the summer, make sure to bring it inside before temperatures turn chilly.
 During drier summer months or when a heater is running during the winter, you may want to use a mister or humidifier to increase humidity around the plant, as long as care is taken to ensure that the leaves are not left wet.

 Feeding string of turtles will help the plant maintain a bright shiny vigor and ensure that the leaves' color and patterns are held throughout the growing season.
 Feed it with a diluted houseplant fertilizer biweekly during the growing season—fertilizing is not recommended during the fall or winter months.

 If string of turtles plants are not pruned regularly, they can develop an unkempt, ragged, and leggy appearance.
 Occasional pruning will allow you to remove dead and damaged stems and leaves and tame unwanted growth.
 It also encourages new, more vigorous growth to flourish.
 Do all pruning with sanitized scissors or very sharp snips.